10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 • Direction 13 min. by car from JR Katsunuma Budosato Station

-• Admission Fee Winery tours: 500 yen for 30-minute course, 1,000 yen for 60-minute course *Reservations required for winery tours.
-Reservations required for winery tours.
-Check the official website for times and other details.
+• Admission Fee Winery Tours: 40-minute course 800 yen, 60-minute course 1,300 yen *Reservations are required for winery tours.
+Please check the official website for details such as tour times

 • TEL Winery 0553-47-0207, Restaurant 0553-47-4624